day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

 ## Other Tips

-You should probably have [React DevTools](https://github.com/facebook/react-devtools) installed because it is useful.
-But, it can also add drag and noise to timing results, so disable it when trying to get more accurate timing figures.
+It might be useful to have [React DevTools](https://github.com/facebook/react-devtools) installed because it can show you visually, what is rerednering.
+Neat idea.
+But, realise it can also add drag and noise to timing results, so disable it when trying to get more accurate timing figures.

 Here is (React 16) advice on [debugging React performance with Chrome Devtools](https://building.calibreapp.com/debugging-react-performance-with-react-16-and-chrome-devtools-c90698a522ad)

-The [re-frame.core/debug](https://github.com/Day8/re-frame/blob/master/src/re_frame/std_interceptors.cljc) middleware is relatively slow, and runs interleaved with your application's events being processed. re-frame-trace gives you the same information in the app-db panel, but saves the calculations until after your application has finished running, so you don't get the performance cost included in your timing.
+The [re-frame.core/debug](https://github.com/Day8/re-frame/blob/master/src/re_frame/std_interceptors.cljc) interceptor is relatively slow, and runs interleaved with your application's events being processed. re-frame-trace gives you the same information in the app-db panel, but saves the calculations until after your application has finished running, so you don't get the performance cost included in your timing.